-Though it may be considered the dinosaur of the digital marketing world, e-mail is still one of the most effective ways to reach your audience.
+Though it may be considered the dinosaur of the digital marketing world, email actually has an unbeaten record of driving the most conversions and ROI, surpassing social media.

-But in order to be effective, it has to be done right.
+But in order for email engagement to be effective, it has to be done right.

 The term ‘email marketing’ doesn’t paint the prettiest picture.
 For most, it goes hand-in-hand with ‘spam’, ‘unsubscribe’ and inboxes littered with unread messages.

 But we want to change that, and it starts as easy as creating more engaging emails.